-A. Sign a request for services based on the presence of a disability;

-B. Provide appropriate diagnostic information that established that she/he is a qualified individual with a disability; and,

-C. Request in writing the reasonable modification(s) sought to accommodate the qualifying disability.
+- A. Sign a request for services based on the presence of a disability; - B. Provide appropriate diagnostic information that established that she/he is a qualified individual with a disability; and, - C. Request in writing the reasonable modification(s) sought to accommodate the qualifying disability.
 Disabled Student Services arranges (in consultation with instructional staff) to provide appropriate reasonable modifications.

 Statement of Understanding

-I understand that as a student in field instruction I am expecte d to adhere to the values, ethics, and
+Student Signature Date standards of the profession.
+I understand that as a student in field instruction I am expected to adhere to the values, ethics, and I understand that as a student in field instruction I am expected to adhere to the values, ethics. and

-standards of the profession.

-Student Signature: Date: